vlazzarini/opcode_compiler/README.md

 The principle of operation of these opcodes is as follows:

-C/C++  -> LLVM bytecode -> execution
+C/C++  -> LLVM bitcode -> execution

-Starting with a C or C++ source code, the compiler produces an LLVM bytecode that is stored in an execution object, the just-in-time (JIT) compiler, which can be run immediately or at a later time.
+Starting with a C or C++ source code, the compiler produces an LLVM bitcode that is stored in an execution object, the just-in-time (JIT) compiler, which can be run immediately or at a later time.
 Implementing this, separate opcodes are provided for compilaton and function calls.